-- The Annual and Half-Year Financial Reports are lodged with the ASX, available on the Company's website. distributed as required by law and are available upon request; - The financial reports are prepared in accordance with the applicable accounting standards for the relevant period and includes information about the operations of the Company, changes in the state of affairs details of future developments, and other disclosures required by the Corporations Act 2001, ASX Listing Rules and other relevant laws; - Proposed major changes in the Company that may impact on share ownership rights are submitted to a vote of shareholders; - Meeting with shareholders on a regular basis and upon request; and - Notice of general meetings of shareholders are distributed to shareholders in accordance with their instructions and are available upon request.
+- The Annual and Half-Year Financial Reports are lodged with the ASX, available on the Company's website. distributed as required by law and are available upon request; - The financial reports are prepared in accordance with the applicable accounting standards for the relevant period and include information about the operations of the Company, changes in the state of affairs, details of future developments and other disclosures required by the law and the ASX Listing Rules; - Proposed major changes to the Company that may impact on share ownership rights are submitted to a vote of shareholders; - Meeting with shareholders on a regular basis and upon request; and - Notice of general meetings of shareholders are distributed to shareholders in accordance with the law and are available upon request.

-The Company maintains a section of its website that provides comprehensive investor information about its governance and disclosures; and communications with investors which are available at http://www.centrepointalliance.com.au/investor-centre/.
+The Company maintains a section of its website that provides comprehensive investor information about its governance and disclosures.

 The Board encourages full participation of shareholders at the Annual General Meeting to ensure a high level of accountability and identification with the Company's strategy and goals.
+Shareholders may vote on the appointment and aggregate remuneration of directors, granting of options and shares to directors and changes to the Constitution.

+The Company and its share registry provide shareholders with the option to send and receive communications electronically.
 Written questions are encouraged.
-Important issues are presented to shareholders as single resolutions.

-The shareholders vote on the appointment and aggregate remuneration of directors, granting of options and shares to directors and changes to the Constitution.

-The Company and its share registry provide shareholders with the option to send and receive communications electronically.